Basilica of St. John the Baptist: History

 The St. John's Basilica-Cathedral was contemporary with and part of the great boom in church construction which surrounded the era of Daniel O'Connell and Catholic emancipation in Ireland and Newfoundland.
 For its day, the St. John's Basilica was the largest Irish cathedral anywhere outside Ireland.
 No other building of the Irish diaspora in North America can boast of such intimate influences from or upon Ireland, and no other building had such an international reputation in its day.

 During its centenary celebration in 1955, Pope Pius XII raised the cathedral to the rank of minor Basilica.
 The Basilica was designated a National Historic Site of Canada in 1983, to recognize its architectural uniqueness as one of the earliest North American examples of the Romanesque revival style, and its central role as the spiritual and cultural home of Newfoundland Roman Catholics.
 The building has also been designated as a Registered Heritage Structure by the Heritage Foundation of Newfoundland and Labrador.
 Its builder, Michael Anthony Fleming, was designated a Person of National Historic Significance in 2005.

-In 2021, it was announced that the Basilica was among properties being assessed for potential sale to compensate men who were sexually abused at the former Mount Cashel Orphanage.
-In July 2022, it was announced that the Basilica, along with several other adjacent properties, would be purchased by the Basilica Heritage Foundation, which has pledged to protect the historic properties.
+In 2021, Diocesan officials announced that the Basilica was among properties being assessed for potential sale to compensate men who were sexually abused at the former Mount Cashel Orphanage.
+In July 2022, the diocese and the Basilica Heritage Foundation, a non-profit consortium which has pledged to protect the historic properties, announced that the foundation would purchase the Basilica, along with several other adjacent properties.
 The Basilica will continue as the main Catholic church for the city.